 14WhiteRTRallye Posted April 30, 2020 Report Share Posted April 30, 2020 larryl 1 Quote Link to comment Share on other sites More sharing options...

 2late4u Posted April 30, 2020 Report Share Posted April 30, 2020 (edited) 18 hours ago, TopperHarley said: Ok that makes sense.
 Lol in case someone takes the journey into bayou eh !
 Lol On a side note I went Jiffy Lube and I asked them to change my tranny filter and tranny oil.
 They said my 2011 journey rt doesn’t have a serviceable tranny filter. ????
 And just change tranny oil That’s it ?
 I said let me do some research because I believe all cars have a serviceable tranny filter .
-What do you guys have to say ? depends on what engine and trans you have ???? you didnt state what you have............... also your biggest mistake was going to jiffy lube Edited April 30, 2020 by 2late4u larryl and TopperHarley 2 Quote Link to comment Share on other sites More sharing options...
+What do you guys have to say ? depends on what engine and trans you have ???? you didnt state what you have............... also your biggest mistake was going to jiffy lube Edited April 30, 2020 by 2late4u TopperHarley and larryl 2 Quote Link to comment Share on other sites More sharing options...

 larryl Posted April 30, 2020 Report Share Posted April 30, 2020 Also use Mopar tranny fluid and filter.....
 TopperHarley 1 Quote Link to comment Share on other sites More sharing options...